Kurt Cobain: Books

 Prior to Cobain's death, Michael Azerrad published Come as You Are: The Story of Nirvana, a book chronicling Nirvana's career from its beginning, as well as the personal histories of the band members.
 The book explored Cobain's drug addiction, as well as the countless controversies surrounding the band.
 After Cobain's death, Azerrad republished the book to include a final chapter discussing the last year of Cobain's life.
 The book involved the band members themselves, who provided interviews and personal information to Azerrad specifically for the book.
 In 2006, Azerrad's taped conversations with Cobain were transformed into a documentary about Cobain, titled Kurt Cobain: About a Son.
 Though this film does not feature any music by Nirvana, it has songs by the artists that inspired Cobain.

-Journalists Ian Halperin and Max Wallace published their investigation of any possible conspiracy surrounding Cobain's death in their 1999 book Who Killed Kurt Cobain?.
+Journalists Ian Halperin and Max Wallace published their investigation of any possible conspiracy surrounding Cobain's death in their 1998 book Who Killed Kurt Cobain?.
 Halperin and Wallace argued that, while there was not enough evidence to prove a conspiracy, there was more than enough to demand that the case be reopened.
 The book included the journalists' discussions with Tom Grant, who had taped nearly every conversation that he had undertaken while he was in Love's employ.
 Over the next several years, Halperin and Wallace collaborated with Grant to write a second book, 2004's Love and Death: The Murder of Kurt Cobain.

 In 2001, writer Charles R. Cross published a biography of Cobain, titled Heavier Than Heaven.
 For the book, Cross conducted over 400 interviews, and was given access by Courtney Love to Cobain's journals, lyrics, and diaries.
-Cross' biography was met with criticism, including allegations of Cross accepting secondhand (and incorrect) information as fact.
-Friend Everett True – who derided the book as being inaccurate, omissive, and highly biased – said Heavier than Heaven was "the Courtney-sanctioned version of history" or, alternatively, Cross's "Oh, I think I need to find the new Bruce Springsteen now" Kurt Cobain book.
-However, beyond the criticism, the book contained details about Cobain and Nirvana's career that would have otherwise been unnoted.
+Cross' biography was met with criticism, including allegations of Cross accepting second-hand (and incorrect) information as fact.
+Friend Everett True—who derided the book as being inaccurate, omissive, and highly biased—said Heavier than Heaven was "the Courtney-sanctioned version of history" or, alternatively, Cross's "Oh, I think I need to find the new Bruce Springsteen now" Kurt Cobain book.
+However, beyond the criticism, the book contained details about Cobain and Nirvana's career that would have otherwise been unknown.
 In 2008, Cross published Cobain Unseen, a compilation of annotated photographs and creations and writings by Cobain throughout his life and career.